Giving options designed to meet your needs and goals

 Youngbauer Family & Youth Operating Endowment

 This fund helps to underwrite current operational expenses for the Family & Youth Services ministry.
 It also supports four annual scholarships to high school students preparing for social service careers (social work, education, ministry, medicine, etc.).
-Through an agreement with the donor family, the annual awards are presented to students at four specific high schools, many of which are located in the east Toledo area where the Genacross Lutheran Services ministry began.
-The schools where scholarships are awarded include: Clay, Lake, and Anthony Wayne high schools and Cardinal Stritch Catholic High School & Academy.
+Through an agreement with the donor family, the annual awards are presented to students at four specific high schools, which are located in areas where the Genacross Lutheran Services ministry has a presence.
+The schools where scholarships are awarded include: Anthony Wayne, Clay, and Liberty Center high schools and Cardinal Stritch Catholic High School & Academy.

 Genacross Foundation representatives present these scholarships and an engraved memento to students during spring award assemblies.
 The fund was named for Lawrence and Adele Youngbauer.
 When she was a child, Adele Laramie lived in the Lutheran Orphans’ Home for a time.
 As an adult, she and her husband, Lawrence, bequeathed funds to the Foundation in 1992 in appreciation for the loving care she received.